 Touch a target is an easy and straight forward behavior to teach.
 It also sets an excellent foundation for teaching many other tricks.
 You can teach your guinea pig to target your hand, a target stick, or both.
 Once they understand the basic idea of touching the target, you can then teach your guinea pig to follow the target around.

-How to Teach a Guinea Pig to Touch and Follow a Target
+How Long Does it Take to Teach Your Guinea Pig to Follow a Target?

 How to Teach a Guinea Pig to Touch and Follow a Target (Video Tutorial)

 The following is a video of Ceico demonstrating how to teach this trick.
 To read the written tutorial, keep scrolling below.
 I also have a few more tips and tricks near the bottom of this page.

 How to Teach Your Guinea Pig to Follow a Target – Step by Step

 Follow along with these steps to teach your guinea pig to touch and follow a target.
 Remember to stick to your guinea pig’s pace.
 Some guinea pigs will be ready to move on to the next step quickly, while others will need more time.
 If your guinea pig gets distracted or confused at any point, don’t hesitate to go back a step to where they were previously successful.
 Oftentimes this is the fastest way to get them back on track and progressing quickly again.

 1. Reward for Sniffing the Target Stick